-Proudly, Himachal Pradesh is the second state in India with least corruption and all credit goes to the state government that operates in such an efficient manner.
 The state is divided into 12 districts, 75 tehsils, 52 subdivisions, 75 blocks and almost more than 20000 villages and 57 towns.
 Being a post-Independence creation, the legislative assembly of Himachal Pradesh doesn't have any pre-constitution.
 However, the unicameral legislature of the state has 68 seats with almost 14 house committee at the assembly.
-For Lok Sabha or the lower house, there are in total 4 constituencies and for Rajya Sabha, or the upper house there are around 3 constituencies.
-National parties like the Indian National Congress and Bharatiya Janata Party have alternately been able to establish their supremacy over Himachal Pradesh, whereas no third party has ever been able to rise amidst the two.
-Like all other Indian States, the Chief Minister has the ultimate powers in the state, and controls all the major operations of the government.
-Currently, Mr. Vibhadra Singh is the CM of the state whereas Smt.
-Urmila Singh is the current governor of the state.
-Mr. Tulsi Ram, is currently holding the position of the speaker, which is again a very important position in the government.
+It has 4 Lok Sabha constituencies and for Rajya Sabha, there are 3 constituencies.
+Among political parties, only the Indian National Congress (INC) and Bharatiya Janata Party (BJP) have alternately been able to establish their respective governments in Himachal Pradesh.
+Like all other Indian states, the Chief Minister has the ultimate powers in the state, and controls all the major operations of the government.

-There are roughly 8 universities, 4 engineering colleges, and 2 medical colleges that offer several professional courses for aspiring candidates.
-Apart from that, here are roughly 7 general degree colleges that help the students to pursue their basic higher education from the state itself.
-Other than that, there are few NGO operated educational institutions running successfully in the state.
-They conduct seminars and various welfare programs for the society for the betterment of the students and their families.
+There are several universities, engineering colleges, and medical colleges that offer professional courses for aspiring candidates.
+Apart from that, there are some general degree colleges that help the students to pursue their basic higher education from the state itself.
+Other than that, there are few NGO-operated educational institutions running successfully in the state.

-Himachal Pradesh is one state that has transformed itself from being the most backward state to one of the majorly advanced states in the in the country.
+Himachal Pradesh is one state that has transformed itself from being the most backward state to one of the most advanced states in the country.

 Tourist Places in Himachal Pradesh

-Undoubtedly Himachal Pradesh is the best place to visit for the tourists due to its vast geo-topographical diversities.
-The snow-topped mountains, the hailing hills, the green forests or the red apple orchards, and the freshness of pure air - the state has everything that attracts people from all over the world.
+Undoubtedly, Himachal Pradesh is one of the best places to visit due to its vast geo-topographical diversities.
+The snow-topped mountains, the green forests or the red apple orchards, and the freshness of pure air - the state has everything that attracts people from all over the world.
 Shimla, Manali, Chamba, etc are those places which draw most of the honeymoon couples all through the year.
-Otherwise, tourists loving mountain adventures, may also enjoy river rafting, trekking, ice skating, para gliding and skiing, apart from spending a peaceful vacation here.
+Otherwise, tourists who love mountain adventures can also enjoy river rafting, trekking, ice skating, para gliding and skiing, apart from spending a peaceful vacation here.
 There are temples, churches, monasteries, rivers, hill stations, architectural masterpieces and markets which will surely be a traveler's delight.

 Cities to Visit Himachal Pradesh

 Himachal Pradesh is a multilingual and a multicultural state of India.
-Since many races have come and settled here from earlier times, the culture of the state is diverse, colorful and rich in heritage.
-It is exhibited by the Himachalis through their colorful clothes, musical melodies, festive celebrations, rhythmic dances and a simple yet rich lifestyle.
-Arts and handicrafts, made by the localities, form an integral part of their culture.
-They specialize in preparing pashmina shawl which is exported to foreign countries at a regular basis.
-Other than that wooden potteries, metal jewelleries, utensils, vessels and many more are prepared by the locals.
+Since many races have come and settled here from earlier times, the culture of the state is diverse, colourful and rich in heritage.
+It is exhibited in colourful clothes, musical melodies, festive celebrations, rhythmic dances and a simple yet rich lifestyle.
+Arts and handicrafts form an integral part of the culture.
+The state specialises in preparing pashmina shawl which is exported to foreign countries on a regular basis.
+Other than that, wooden potteries, metal jewellery, utensils, vessels and many more are prepared by the locals.
 Music and dance are an integral and essential part of life for the Himachalis.
-Folk songs are preferred during rituals and they are mainly sung to invoke the deities.
-No traces of classical music are found till date to be patronized by the Himachalis, but a special type of songs known as samskara songs, which are based on Indian Ragas, are popular among the people.
+Folk songs are mainly sung to invoke the deities.
+Special types of songs known as samskara songs, based on Indian Ragas, are popular among the people.
 Some exclusive dance forms of the state are Shona, Gee, Burah, Losar, Naati etc. Festivals are celebrated with great zeal and grandeur.
-The international Himalayan Festival gets celebrated annually at Dharamshala.
+The international Himalayan Festival is celebrated annually at Dharamshala.
 Local festivals like Cheeshu and Lahaul for the Lahaulis, and Haryali at the Kangra district are celebrated with pomp and vividness.
-Sikh festival like Lohri and Baisakhi are celebrated widely whereas Diwali and Christmas too mean a lot for the people of Himachal Pradesh.
+National festivals like Diwali, Lohri, Baisakhi and Christmas too mean a lot for the people of Himachal Pradesh.

 Most of the part of Himachal Pradesh being mountainous, development of proper transport facilities was difficult.
 However, the government has made notable progress in connecting the roads to the state and today Himachal Pradesh is known to have the highest density of roads among all major hill stations of the country.
-The best ways to reach to the state from anywhere in India are the roadways.
 There are 8 national highways that connect the state with the rest of the country.
-Inside the state, all the tourist spots are connected through roads for the benefits of the travelers.
+Inside the state, all the tourist spots are connected through roads for the benefits of travellers.
 Within the city, people prefer private vehicles and buses to communicate from one part to the other.
 Two railway stations connect the state with the other part of the country, the Kalka Shimla railways and the Pathankot-Jogindernagar railways.
 Few more tracks have been proposed by the government for better connectivity.
-With three airports in the state, Himachal Pradesh can be reached through airways as well.
-They are the Shimla airport near the capital, the Gaggal airport near the Kangra District, and the Bhuntar airport just near to the Kullu District.
+With three airports in the state - Shimla airport near the capital, the Gaggal airport near the Kangra District, and the Bhuntar airport just near to the Kullu District - Himachal Pradesh can be reached through airways as well.
 However, due to improper weather conditions, most of these flights either get delayed or cancelled in most of the days, causing much inconvenience to the passengers.